 The Photon Science Institute brings together experts from a range of fields including physics, chemistry, medical sciences, pharmacy, earth sciences, life sciences and engineering to collaboratively work on projects and to solve problems using their vast knowledge base and the PSI's world-leading facilities.

 Dr Mark Dickinson graduated in Physics from the University of Manchester in 1981 and carried on to research into multi-oscillator ring laser gyroscopes for his PhD in 1984.
-He was appointed as lecturer in the School of Physics and Astronomy in 1989.
-His research covers a number of areas, the core of which is Laser Physics.
-More recently he has been specialising in medical and biological applications of lasers.
-Recent projects include laser tweezing, blood flow measurements in the microcirculation, laser nerve stimulation for human pain studies, optical coherence tomography and a range of dental applications for lasers.
+He was appointed as lecturer in the School of Physics and Astronomy in 1989 and is currently a Reader.
+His research covers a number of areas, with a background in Laser Physics, he now specialises in medical and biological applications of lasers and optics.
+Recent projects include laser tweezing, blood flow measurements in the microcirculation, laser nerve stimulation for human pain studies, optical coherence tomography, a range of dental applications for lasers and spectral imaging of neotropical tree frogs.

-He has worked in collaboration with a number of medical/dental groups and has been involved with industrial partners, including University spin-off companies.
+He has worked in collaboration with a number of medical/dental/biological groups and has been involved with industrial partners, including University spin-off companies.
 Dr Dickinson is an author, member and one of the key organisers of the Photon Science Institute.
+He is currently the Deputy Director of the Photon Science Institute and also the Faculty Assistant Vice Dean for Research (Impact).

 Dr Ahsan Nazir graduated in Physics from St. Catherine’s College, University of Oxford, in 2000.
 For his DPhil he developed schemes for quantum information processing in semiconductor nanostructures, graduating from the Department of Materials and Worcester College, University of Oxford, in 2004.
 He joined the University of Manchester in January 2014 as a Photon Science Institute Fellow after spells as a University Research Fellow at Griffith University, Australia, an EPSRC Postdoctoral Research Fellow in Theoretical Physics at University College London, and most recently as an Imperial College Junior Research Fellow.